wp-plugins/simple-rating/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed bug with alignment.
+It now works properly.
+Thanks to alkahf for reporting
+* Fixed bug with styling when displaying rating in loops

 = 1.3 =
 * Added Aggregated Rating (see 4th screenshot for example) functionality.
-Your rating can now be shown in search engines' snippets.
+Your rating can now be shown in search engines' snippets
 * Added notification when settings are successfully updated
 * Added metabox which shows rating statistics
 * You can now allow guests to vote
 * Added tooltips to make configuration easier and more understandable.
-Thanks to Chris Bracco for tooltips style.
+Thanks to Chris Bracco for tooltips style
 * Fixed bug in live preview
 * Fixed bug in widget